Introduction

 Full Disclosure

 Most of this article is comprised of facts and opinions.
+AI (specifically Grok and Notion AI) was used in the creation of this post.
 The featured background image was created by andyoneru and is available on Unsplash.
 I added a blur and a gradient overlay with some text.
 The following images have been pulled or screenshotted from the respective websites/applications.
 I do not own this content.